AnwarHemaimat/reading-notes/README.md

 1. You don't know what you don't know.
 2. Skills are bulit, not born.
 3. Mistakes are an important part of the process.

+My name is Anwaar Homaimat
+I work as a trainer in human development and a computer teacher.
+Contact me on E-male : Anwarhomaimat@gmail.com